websecurify/node-roost/README.md

 # Embedding Into Other Projects

 Roost can be easily embedded into other projects.
-Check out bin/roost for inspiration.
+Check out `bin/roost` and `lib/roost.coffee` for inspiration.
 Just copy and paste the parts that you need.
-The whole project has been designed to be easily embedable so that it can leave as part of larger and more complex systems.
+The whole project has been designed to be easily embedable so that it can live as part of larger and more complex systems.

 You can also have a look at [Vortex](https://github.com/websecurify/node-vortex/), which embeds roost as the default provisioner.

 # Project Status and Future Plans

-The project is new and immature in many ways.
-We hope to change that in the upcoming months.
-At the moment only ubuntu/debian is supported so please fork it as much as you want and send us patches.
+The project is new and immature in some ways.
+We hope to change this in the upcoming months.
+At the moment only ubuntu/debian is supported for the `packages` and the `services` directives.
+Please fork it as much as you want and send us patches.
 We are keen to make something out of this.

 Roost, although open source, is commercially backed by Websecurify.
 We are just starting to use it internally to manage our infrastructure.
 It is also the default provisioner for [Vortex](https://github.com/websecurify/node-vortex/), which is pretty decent virtual machine management toolki.
 We are committed to support it in the foreseeable future so you can be assured that it is actually used to satisfy real needs.